 Just because I want to use my phone with intention doesn’t mean I can’t have time for random web surfing.

-When I decide to browse Twitter, I also decide to do so for just 20 minutes for example.
+For example, when I decide to browse Twitter, I might also decide to do so for just 20 minutes.

 6. I stopped checking my phone while in line.